 :BLines for searching the current buffer with intelligent fuzzy matching or

-:Rg for even searching the whole project for specific patterns which, in contrast to the other methods we’ve looked at so far, lets the user navigate between files. fzf is a tool that can be used for jumping between files and buffers but also between different locations within them.
-I highly recommend to check it out and add the following lines to your configuration file:
+:Rg for even searching the whole project for specific patterns which, in contrast to the other methods we’ve looked at so far, lets the user navigate between files. fzf is a tool that can be used for jumping between files and buffers but, also between different locations within them.
+I highly recommend checking it out and add the following lines to your configuration file:

 " Jump to specific file nnoremap <C-P> :Files<cr> " Search whole project nnoremap \ :Rg<space>

 The first line lets you open files in the current project by pressing

 ctrl+p and then typing with fuzzy matching.
 The second line allows searching the entire project with fuzzy matching by pressing